phultquist/resize/README.md

 ### Then, it boosts the contrast as averaging pixels genearally dullens the image. [here's the math](https://www.desmos.com/calculator/krkquoynov) behind that part

 Basically, the goal is to make the high values higher and the low values lower.

+## Note
+1. This assumes that
+    a) the initial image is a square
+    b) the desired image is a square

+    Honestly, this is really easy to change.
+But to keep it strict for album covers, I'd like to keep it this way.
+Perhaps I'll update it in the future.